ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 As a source/destination IP address can be used a plain IP address or a CIDR (Classless Inter-Domain Routing) when for example simulating path lookup from a host to a network.

-By default, ICMP protocol and Echo request is chosen for path lookup.
+By default, the `ICMP` protocol and the `Echo request` option are chosen for path lookup.

 ![Source and destination](pathlookup/pathlookup_src_dst.png)